SammygoodTunes/Tile-Game/README.md

 ## Setup

 > Before installing the necessary modules, it is recommended to set up a virtual environment.
-This allows for a clean workspace and avoids installing packages to your actual environment.
+This allows for a clean workspace and avoids installing packages to your global environment.

 Set up a new virtual environment.
 For the sake of conventions, we'll call ours `venv`: